GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/server-response-time/index.md

 ### React

-If you are server-side rendering any React components, consider using [`renderToNodeStream()`](https://reactjs.org/docs/react-dom-server.html#rendertonodestream) or `renderToStaticNodeStream()` to allow the client to receive and hydrate different parts of the markup instead of all at once.
+If you are server-side rendering any React components, consider using [`renderToPipeableStream()`](https://react.dev/reference/react-dom/server/renderToPipeableStream) or [`renderToStaticNodeStream()`](https://react.dev/reference/react-dom/server/renderToStaticNodeStream) to allow the client to receive and hydrate different parts of the markup instead of all at once.

 ### WordPress